seldon/scrapy/docs/topics/media-pipeline.rst

 You can modify the Access Control List (ACL) policy used for the stored files, which is defined by the :setting:`FILES_STORE_GCS_ACL` and :setting:`IMAGES_STORE_GCS_ACL` settings.
-By default, the ACL is set to ``''`` (empty string) which means that Cloud Storage applies the bucket's default object ACL to the object.
+By default, the ACL is set to ``''`` (empty string) which means that Google Cloud Storage applies the bucket's default object ACL to the object.
-To make the files publicly available use the ``publicRead`` policy::
+To make the files publicly available, use the ``publicRead`` policy::

     IMAGES_STORE_GCS_ACL = 'publicRead'